yongming-qin/experimental_robotics_course/README.md

 `git clone` the repository.

 `catkin_make` the `src` code in a workspace.
 Install the needed packages.
+This command helps to install the dependency but the installation is not complete.
+`rosdep install --from-paths src --ignore-src -r -y`

 Upload `arduino_cmd_vel` to the Arduino board.
 Change the PWM pins to match the robot Aruduino.